 Ah, but you CAN purchase two tracks off an album at iTunes, it’s pretty much the whole point of the store, and ITMS COULD, if they chose, provide rich content.
 Rhapsody does,and Microsoft’s Zune, for all it’s problems, holds out the promise of wireless up-to-the-minute content (I’m hoping that comes to pass).
 All Apple can offer is a snarky non-defense of a 20th century paradigm.
 This after curtly dismissing him at the outset:

 Giving him the benefit of the doubt, i’ll assume he doesn’t know any better as opposed to being a grumpy old man.

 Kooper fired back at Apple’s attempt to characterize him:

 If you bothered to check my account before you chastised me for my “grumpiness” you would have seen that I have downloaded approximately three thousand, three hundred, and thirty six tunes from iTunes (3,336) since its inception a few years ago.
 I thought it was a fair answer to Napster, and I remember buying 45 RPM singles in the 1950’s for $.99 each.
 I LOVED iTunes when it first started.

 Oops.
 Now, what started as a good natured pissing contest between Lefsetz and Kooper is evolving into a bit of a public relations snafu for Apple.
 Kooper continues:

 Gotta go.
 The Wall Street Journal wants to interview ME about what I think about all this Apple stuff – Me?
 A grumpy old man who should know better ?
 Funniest thing – You haven’t heard the last of me but hopefully I have heard the last of you.

-Can’t wait for that Wall Street Journal story.Explore posts in the same categories: al kooper, Apple, bob lefsetz, Digital Music Business
+Can’t wait for that Wall Street Journal story.al kooper, Apple, bob lefsetz, Digital Music Business